Analysys Mason Telecoms Summit 2020

 Who should attend?

-CxOs, marketing intelligence personnel, policy executives, and members of marketing and strategy teams will benefit most from attending.
+CxOs, marketing intelligence personnel, policy executives, and members of marketing and strategy teams will benefit most from attending live and on demand.

 Day 1 - 1 December

 Our overall view of the telecoms industry and expectations for the next 5 years

 - Overall numbers for revenue, investment and operations

 - Which areas within the telecoms industry are subject to the most change?

 - What are the main issues that the telecoms industry needs to address in order to cope with change?